ImTheDmThatsWhy/D-D_Dice_Application/Readme.md

 # Introduction

 This dice app will allow players to easily roll D&D dice during a campaign.
+In D&D players are required to roll different dices in different situations including combat checks, skill checks, saving throws, and intiative rolls.
+The app allows players to roll many dice and different dice types, perform dice rolls with advantage or disadvantage (in D&D players may find themselves in situations where they either have an advantage or disadvanatge so when they wish to make a check they roll 2d20 where the higher they roll the more likely they are to succeed, if they have disadvanatge the lower roll is taken if they have advantage the higher roll is taken.), and create a cheatsheet that they can view combos before they roll saving them from taking up time recalling dice combos and rolls.
+Rolling dice is a core part of D&D and this app offers and easy and efficient alternative virtual dice roller for players to use.

 ## Background: What is D&D: